top of page

 If any man speak in an unknown tongue, let it be by two, or at the most by three, and that by course; and let one interpret.

-• Rule 2: There can only be men speaking in an unknown tongue of man in two or threes at most and there must be one who can interpret the language being spoken because at the mouth of two or three witnesses are words established:
+• Rule 2: There can only be men speaking in an unknown tongue by two or three at most and there must be one who can interpret the language being spoken because at the mouth of two or three witnesses are words established:

 1Co 14:28